mgirlich/tibblify/tests/testthat/_snaps/spec_guess_df.md

     Output
       <error/rlang_error>
       Error in `spec_guess_df()`:
       !
-Cannot guess the specification for type integer
+Cannot guess the specification for type integer.

 # inform about unspecified elements